DOCUMENT TSC-2026/B23 · BLOG POST 23 · ECOSYSTEM STRATEGY · REV. 02

 partners who pay attention.

 The era of building something functionally competent in a broad category and riding the Shopify growth wave to $3M ARR is over.
+The full picture of which app categories are compounding and which are commoditizing is in the Shopify ecosystem value map.
 That window closed around 2022 and has been closing faster since.
-The App Store is mature, the major categories are locked, and the merchants being acquired onto Shopify now — particularly on Plus — are more sophisticated buyers who do real evaluation rather than installing the top result.
+The App Store is mature, the major categories are locked, and the merchants being acquired onto Shopify now (particularly on Plus) are more sophisticated buyers who do real evaluation rather than installing the top result.

 What I expect over the next three years:

-That was always the underlying logic, back when I was building the thing.
+That was always the underlying logic, back when we were building it.
 The program's job is to align partner incentives with merchant success.
-Everything else — the tiers, the revenue share percentages, the certification criteria — is implementation detail.
+Everything else (the tiers, the revenue share percentages, the certification criteria) is implementation detail.
 The structural incentive is durable even as the implementation changes around it.

 + + + + + + + +